Peninsula Golf Course

 Pull Cart Rentals $5.00

-During the off-season, season passes, trail permits and locker rentals are available for purchase at the Parks & Recreation Department during regular cashier hours.
+During the off-season, season passes, trail permits and locker rentals are available for purchase at the Community Services & Recreation Department during regular cashier hours.

 Season Passes (HST Included)